flowx-ai/docs-flowx/docs/building-blocks/node/task-node/append-params-to-parent-process.md

 * **Name** - used internally to make a distinction between different actions on nodes in the process.
 We recommend defining an action naming standard to be able to quickly find the process actions
 * **Order** - if multiple actions are defined on the same node, the running order should be set using this option
 * **Timer expression** - it can be used if a delay is required on that action.
-The format used for this is [ISO 8601 duration format ](https://www.digi.com/resources/documentation/digidocs/90001437-13/reference/r\_iso\_8601\_duration\_format.htm)(for example, a delay of 30 seconds will be set up as `PT30S`)
+The format used for this is [ISO 8601 duration format ](https://www.digi.com/resources/documentation/digidocs/90001437-13/reference/r_iso_8601_duration_format.htm)(for example, a delay of 30 seconds will be set up as `PT30S`)
 * **Action type** - should be set to **Append Params to Parent Process**
 * **Trigger type** (options are Automatic/Manual) - choose if this action should be triggered automatically (when the process flow reaches this step) or manually (triggered by the user); in most use cases, this will be set to automatic
 * **Required type** (options are Mandatory/Optional) - automatic actions can only be defined as mandatory.
-Manual actions can be defined as mandatory or optional.&#x20;
+Manual actions can be defined as mandatory or optional.
-* **Repeatable** - should be checked if the action can be triggered multiple times&#x20;
+* **Repeatable** - should be checked if the action can be triggered multiple times;
 * **Autorun Children** - when this is switched on, the child actions (the ones defined as mandatory and automatic) will run immediately after the execution of the parent action is finalized

 #### **Back in steps**

 * **Allow BACK on this action** - back in process is a functionality that allows you to go back in a business process and redo a series of previous actions in the process.
-For more details, check [_Moving a token backwards in a process_](../../../../flowx-designer/managing-a-process-flow/moving-a-token-backwards-in-a-process.md) section
+For more details, check [**Moving a token backwards in a process**](../../../flowx-designer/managing-a-process-flow/moving-a-token-backwards-in-a-process.md) section

 #### **Parameters**